erebboah/mirna_pipeline/README.md

 ## Overview
 MicroRNA-seq libraries are built using the [ENCODE protocol](https://www.encodeproject.org/documents/49f43842-5ab4-4aa1-a6f4-2b1234955d93/@@download/attachment/Multiplexed%20miRNA%20Sequencing%20Library%20Generation%20Protocol-3.4.pdf) "Multiplexed miRNA Sequencing Library Generation Protocol".

 Briefly, libraries are built from 300 ng to 1 ug of total RNA.
 Adapters are ligated to the 5’ and 3’ ends of small RNAs using their 5’ phosphate and 3’ hydroxyl groups, then the ligation product is reverse transcribed.
-The 5’ adapter adds a 6-nucleotide barcode from a one of 7 sets of 4 distinct barcodes used in downstream demultiplexing.
+The 5’ adapter adds a 6-nucleotide barcode from one of 7 sets of 4 distinct barcodes used in downstream demultiplexing.
 The cDNA is amplified with 58 bp reverse and 55 bp forward primers containing additional 6-nucleotide barcodes added to the 3’ end.
 The 140 bp product containing mature microRNA (21-25 nucleotides) is size-selected using 10% TBE-Urea gel.

 Libraries are isolated from the TBE-Urea gel by agitated incubation at 70°C, 1000 RPM for 2 hours in a buffer containing 0.5 M ammonium acetate, 0.1% SDS, and 0.1 uM EDTA, then precipitated overnight in 50% isopropanol.